spackows/CASCON-2024_NL-interfaces/README.md

 <img src="images/thumb_08_choosing-pain-points.png" width="300" alt="Thumbnail image of slides" />
 </td>
 <td valign="top">
-<p>As with all AI technologies, choosing the right problem to solve is half the battle.
+<p>As with all AI solutions, choosing the right problem to solve is half the battle.
 If a use case is not a good fit for the technology, all the effort in the world will not yield success.</p>
 <p>Download: <a href="slides/08_choosing-pain-points.pdf">Slides</a></p>
 </td>
 </tr>